ansible/ansible-examples/tomcat-memcached-failover/README.md

 ## Tomcat failover with Memcached + Memcached Session Manager + Nginx (load blancer)

-- Tested on Ansible 1.9.3 for Debian
+- Tested on Ansible 1.9.3 but should work with other 1.9.x
-- Expects hosts: Centos 6.x
+- Remote hosts: Centos 6.x

 This playbook deploys a failover solution for clustered Tomcat using Nginx as load balancer and Memcached + MSM as session manager.